folio-org/folio-install/database-migration.md

 GRANT USAGE ON SCHEMA public TO diku_mod_circulation_storage
 ```

-7. Update the database connection information on the Okapi `/_/env` endpoint, and restart Okapi (assuming modules have been deployed to the `/_/discovery` endpoint for deployment persistance).
+7. Update the database connection information on the Okapi `/_/env` endpoint, and restart Okapi (assuming modules have been deployed to the `/_/discovery` endpoint for deployment persistence).